Astronomy Week: July 24 – 30, 2022

-We are thrilled to have Dr. Joel Goodman (Stardoc) back with us to facilitate programming.
-Stardoc has been visiting camp for the past six summers sharing his passion for astronomy.
+We are thrilled to have Dr. Joel Goodman (Stardoc) to facilitate programming.
+Stardoc visits camp every summer sharing his passion for astronomy.
 His special interests are solar system science, meteorites, and ruminating about the cosmos.
-Stardoc, a retired family dentist, is the founder of the Celestial Searchers, a children’s astronomy club in Maryland which exposes kids in grades K-8 to an array of astronomy and space science opportunities which are both fun and educational.
+Stardoc, a retired family dentist, is the founder of the Celestial Searchers, a children’s astronomy club which exposes kids in grades K-8 to an array of astronomy and space science opportunities which are both fun and educational.
 He is also the Observatory Director for the Howard Astronomical League of Central MD, a planetarium programmer at the Robinson Nature Center in Columbia MD, and a facilitator for the Skynet Junior Scholars program, which enables middle- and high-school students to remotely operate world class telescopes around the world through a web interface to create images and conduct independent research.

-Of course, our beautiful night skies are available to all our campers throughout the season.
 We encourage all our campers to bring their telescopes/binoculars with them to camp.
 Mother Nature permitting, you will be in for a treat.
-For more information, contact us.

 For more information about Family Camp, click here.